drug-design/course/docs/chapters/stereochemistry.md

 ### Chirality: D/L

-For aminoacids and sugars the absolute configuration of chiral centers can be described with the D/L nomenclature based on Fischer's projections (see view).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/chirality-dl-afbcdcc3'><i class='fa fa-play' aria-hidden='true'></i></button>For aminoacids and sugars the absolute configuration of chiral centers can be described with the D/L nomenclature based on Fischer's projections (see view).
 In aminoacids, if the amino group is on the left, it is assigned L, and when it is found on the right, it is assigned D. For sugars if the last chiral hydroxy is on the left, it is assigned L, and if it is on the right, it is assigned D.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer